Why Network Architecture Determines Your Breach Risk

 2. Segmented Network Architecture (Minimum Acceptable Standard)

 Network segmentation divides a flat network into multiple logical zones using VLANs (Virtual Local Area Networks) and firewall rules.
-Common segments include a User VLAN for employee workstations, a Server VLAN for file servers and databases, a Guest VLAN with internet-only access isolated from corporate resources, an IoT VLAN for printers and building automation, and a Management VLAN for network infrastructure administration.
+Common segments include:

 3. Zero Trust Network Architecture (Recommended Modern Standard)